fityanos/awesome-quality-assurance-roadmap/README.md

  :bug: One of the most important and essential parts to understand and start with is understanding Testing Fundamentals, as this understanding phase can be the positive difference between good and excellent QA Engineer by achieve higher test scenarios coverage and how the system work

-How to start testing and when to use this testing type or that one as examples, can improve the software life cycle and development
+ :bug: How to start testing and when to use this testing type or that one as examples, can improve the software life cycle and development
 ![Start With Manual testing](https://i.imgur.com/AlJ6UmA.png)

+> “It’s automation, not automagic.” — Jim Hazen

-:bug: I encourage any QA Engineer to ensure that s/he wrap-up the above before starting with automation, as i would say that the main key feature for automation is to *Document Manually Written Test Cases* && **Engineering** it in a way the code would be **readable**, **understandable**, and **reusable**.
+:crystal_ball: I encourage any QA Engineer to ensure that s/he wrap-up the above before starting with automation, as i would say that the main key feature for automation is to **Document Manually Written Test Cases** && **Engineering** it in a way the code would be **readable**, **understandable**, and **reusable**.

 ![Automation and Developement](https://i.imgur.com/jTFocFJ.png)